Query Data

 // });

-Query table data through the select() method, supporting features such as conditional filtering and join queries.
+Query table data using the select() method, which supports conditional filtering, join queries, and more.

-- columns: columns to search, separated by commas
+- columns: Columns to retrieve, separated by commas

 | Parameter | Type | Required | Description |